 By César Guerrero / Executive Director

-This article was translated by Estefanía López and Oscar Colunga
+This article was translated by Estefanía López, Oscar Colunga and Gaël Courtin

-At the congress our goal was to present different technical projects that the Conservation Department implemented throughout the year by the Department of Conservation.
+At the congress our goal was to present to the critics and to the academic opinion, the technical projects implemented throughout the year by the Department of Conservation.

-During two days of activities, October 10 and 11, at the facilities of the Autonomous University of Aguascalientes, we witnessed over 100 lectures, 150 posters and four exceptional lectures.
-A lot of issues were addressed such as: the climate change, the connectivity and the energy flow amongst the Natural Protected Areas of the country, as well as social interaction, economical and sustainable of areas were addressed.
+During the two days of activities, between October 10th and 11th, in the facilities of the University of Aguascalientes, we witnessed more than a hundred conferences, 150 posters and four exceptional lectures.
+A lot of issues were addressed such as: the climate change, the connectivity and the energy flow amongst the Natural Protected Areas (ANP) of the country, as well as the social, economic and sustainable interaction of the areas.

-In regards to Terra Peninsular, a representative of each area of the Department of Conservation had the chance to participate, seeking out to enrich the technical frontline of our work.
-The topics discussed were the following:
+Representing Terra Peninsular, one person of each area of the Department of Conservation had the chance to participate, seeking out to show and enrich the frontlines of our technical work.
+The following topics were presented:

-- “Bird Festivals as an Awareness and Social Participation Strategy for the Conservation of Natural Protected Areas” by Claudia Guzmán.
+- “Bird Festivals as a Strategy to Raise Awareness and Social Participation for the Conservation Natural Areas”, by Claudia Guzmán.

-- “Characterization of Macroinvertebrates and Macroalgae Present in the Rocky Intertidal of the San Quintin Lagoon Complex” by Ricardo Domínguez.
+- “Characterization of the macro invertebrates and macro algae present in the rocky intertidal of the San Quintin Wetland Complex”, by Ricardo Domínguez.

-The congress was international and congregated thousands of attendants, coming from all states of Mexico, as well as countries such as Colombia, Chile, United States, Peru and France.
+In addition, this was an international congress and participated thousands of attendants, coming from all states of the Republic of Mexico, as well as countries such as Colombia, Chile, United States, Peru and France.

-It was also very productive to participate in the lecture by the Biologist Irma Gonzalez, Director of the Espiritu Santo National Park, with the presentation of the works performed to include this park in the green list of the IUCN (International Union for the Conservation of Nature).
+It was also very productive to participate at the talk lead by Biologist Irma González, Director of the Espiritu Santo National Park, in which she did a presentation of the works carried out to include this park in the green list of the IUCN (International Union for the Conservation of Nature).

-I believe the goal was achieved.
-Today, after participating in the event, we were able to judge our own work: we realized that it’s necessary to strengthen our knowledge in climate change adaptation measures; that we need for a better system to follow our biological and ecological monitoring, aiming to register our Natural Protected Areas in the IUCN green list.
-And not just because we pursue to be part of this important list, but because by the time we’ll reach the standards needed to be part of the list we will also become efficient on the evaluation of our impact and development.
+I believe that we achieved the goal.
+Today, after participating at the event, we can be critics towards our own works.
+We realized that is necessary to boost our knowledge about the topic of the adaptations to climate change that we need to systematize in a better way our efforts of biological and ecological monitoring, with the final aim of registering our Natural Protected Areas in the IUCN green list.
+Not only to be part of this important list, but because by the time we’ll reach the standards needed to be part of the list we will also become efficient on the evaluation of our impact and development.

-I feel very pleased with our achievements and for the professional growth of Terra Peninsular as an institution and the personal growth of each of its members.
-I offer my most sincere congratulations to all the people who participated in this event.
+I feel pleased for our achievements and also because I’m realizing the professional growth of Terra Peninsular as an institution and the personal growth of each of its members.
+My most sincere congratulations to all those who participated in this event.